-Indicate whether your firm or my of the persons listed has ever withdrawn an application for a DBE program or an SBA 8(a) or SDB program, or whether a ever here denied constitution, decembled, debarred, suspended, or had bidding provileges decired or restricted by any state or local agency or Federal entity.
-If your answer is yes, indicate the date of such action, identify the name of the asympty, and explain fully the nature of the action in the space provided.
+Indicate whether your firm or any of the persons listed has ever withdrawn an application for a DBE program. or an SBA 8(a) or SDB program, or whether a ever here denied constitution, decensilied, debuted, suspended, or had bidding privileges denied or restricted by any state or local agency or Federal entry.
+If your answer is yes, indicate the date of such action, identify the mene of the agency, and explain

-Section 2: GENERAL INFORMATION
+Section 2: GENERAL INFORMATION Contact Information

-Contact Information

-- (1) State the usame and title of the person who will stave as your firm's primary contact under the - (2) State the legal name of your firm, as indicated in your firm's Articles of Incorporation or chacker.
+(1) State the name and little of the person who will strve as your firm's primary contact under the applicateo

-(3) State the primary phose number of your firm.
+- (2) State the legal name of year firm, as indicated in your firm's Articles of locorporation or chetter.
+(3) State the primary phone number of year firm.
+(4) State a secondary phone number, if any.

-(4) State a secondary phone number, if any. - (5) State your firm's fex purpoer, if any - (b) State your fame's or your compact person's email - address. - (7) State your firm's website address, it any.
-(8) Since the street address of your firm (i.e., the physical location of its offices nos a post office otherwise. - (9) State the mailing address of your farm, if it is different from your finns's street address,

-- (I) in the box provided, briefly describe the primary business and professional activities in which your - firm engages.
-(2) State the Federal Tax ID number of your firm as provided on your firm's filed tax returns, if you have one.
-This could also be the Social Security number of the owner of your firm.

-(3) State the date on which your firm was officially - established, as stated in your firm's Articles of Inconparation or charter
+- (5) State your firm's fax munder, if any (6) State your form's or your contact person's email - address. - (7) State your firm's website address, it are, (8) Sinte the street address of your firm (i.e., the physical bountion of its offices nos a post office two otherast - (9) State the multing address of your firm, if it is different from your firm's street address, - Business Profile (1) in the box provided, briefly describe the primary husiness and professional activities in which your - (2) State the Federal Tax ID number of your firm as provided on your firm's filed tax, returns, if you have one.
+This could also be the Social Security - number of the owner of your firm.
+(3) State the date on which your firm was officially cslablished, as stated in your tinn's Articles of Inconsuration or charter